-To avoid potentially harmful plants, avoid the ones which share these characteristics:
+To avoid potentially harmful plants, avoid the ones who share these characteristics:

 - An almond or peach scent, particularly when broken up or crushed.

-- White or discoloured sap – any plant containing this is likely to be poisonous, and should be avoided.
+- White or discolored sap – any plant containing this is likely to be poisonous and should be avoided.

 - Fine hairs or spines – these can also irritate the mouth and gullet.

 - Show signs of mildew or fungus growth.